 Her professional background as Counselor at El Camino College makes her a passionate advocate for all students.
 Margaret was a counselor with broad experience counseling students for over 32 years in community colleges.
 She was instrumental in the establishment of 14 high school college partnerships benefiting hundreds of high school students in the area.
 Margaret has also been a counselor for military veterans assisting them on return from active duty.
 In addition, Margaret was a former Coordinator/Counselor for the Puente Program over 10 years.

 Most notably, Dr. Quinones-Perez served with distinction as a member of the Board of Governors.
 Appointed by the Governor, she interacted with state, federal and local officials.
-She participating in selecting a Chancellor for the State’s Community Colleges.
+She participated in selecting a Chancellor for the State’s Community Colleges.
 The Chancellor through a formal process of consultation brings recommendations to the Board that has legislatively granted authority to develop and implement policy for 72 districts and 113 community colleges.

 She was member of the Association of Community College Trustees Finance and Audit Committee, Board of Directors for the National Hispana Leadership Institute and is an Associate Member of the Association of Community College Trustees.
 She is a former President and Executive Board Member and Conference Co-Chair of the California School Boards Association of Latino School Board Members, former faculty representative for El Camino College’s Academic Senate and Budget and Planning Committee and Vice President of El Camino College Faculty Association.

 Dr. Quinones-Perez believes strongly in developing and maintaining positive working conditions with SMC union representation and collaboration for the greatest good of SMC.
 She maintains student success and fiscal responsibly.
 Her entrustment of the college is vital to her.

 Margaret is married to Dr. Monte E. Perez with two grown children and two grandsons.